-- ENGL 411.
+ENGL 411.
 Epic.
 Study in the tradition and qualities of the epic as a unique genre with emphasis on one or more forms or a period in which the genre flourishes.
 3 credits.
-WR and SP. - ENGL 412.
+WR and SP.

+ENGL 412.
 Poetry.
 Study in the tradition and qualities of poetry as a unique genre with emphasis on one or more specific forms or a period in which the genre flourishes.
 May be repeated for credit when topic changes.
 3 credits.
-WR and SP. - ENGL 413.
+WR and SP.

+ENGL 413.
 The Novel.
 Study in the tradition and qualities of the novel as a unique genre with emphasis on one or more forms or a period in which the genre flourishes.
 May be repeated for credit when topic changes.
 3 credits.
-WR and SP. - ENGL 414.
+WR and SP.

+ENGL 414.
 Short Story.
 Study in the tradition and qualities of the short story as a unique genre with emphasis on one or more forms or a period in which the genre flourishes.
 May be repeated for credit when topic changes.
 3 credits.
-WR and SP. - ENGL 415.
+WR and SP.

+ENGL 415.
 Drama.
 Study in the tradition and qualities of drama as a unique genre with emphasis on one or more forms or a period in which the genre flourishes.
 May be repeated for credit when topic changes.
 3 credits.
-WR and SP. - ENGL 416.
+WR and SP.

+ENGL 416.
 The Bible as Literature.
 This course will both study the Bible as a work of literature and glance at its appropriation in later literary works.
 Students will examine the Bible itself primarily through the lens of the principal genres of biblical literature: wisdom writings, liturgical poetry, theological history, prophecy, gospel, epistle, and apocalypse.
 Students will also look at how the Bible is treated in later literature as both a generally accepted source of literary authority and a contested site of interpretive debate.
 3 credits.
-WR and SP. - ENGL 417.
+WR and SP.

+ENGL 417.
 Nonfiction.
 Study in the tradition and qualities of nonfiction as a unique genre with emphasis on one or more forms or a period in which the genre flourishes.
 May be repeated for credit when topic changes.
-Prerequisite: completion of Goal 3 of the General Education requirements, and either one 300-level course in a literary period, or permission of instructor.
+Prerequisite: Completion of Goal 3 of the General Education requirements, and either one 300-level course in a literary period, or permission of instructor.
 3 credits.
-WR and SP. - ENGL 421, 422.
+WR and SP.

+ENGL 421, 422.
 Major Figures in Fiction.
 Extended study in the work of from one to three major English or American writers.
 May be repeated for credit when topic changes.
 3 credits.
-WR and SP. - ENGL 423, 424.
+WR and SP.

+ENGL 423, 424.
 Major Figures in Poetry.
 Extended study in the work of from one to three major English or American writers.
 May be repeated for credit when topic changes.
 3 credits.
-WR and SP. - ENGL 425.
+WR and SP.

+ENGL 425.
 Studies in Shakespeare.
 Extended study of specific themes and topics in Shakespeare's works.
 Topics may include, but will not be limited to: studies of a specific genre (comedy, tragedy, history), studies of Shakespeare's Roman plays or history plays, or studies in Shakespearean stage on film history.
+3 credits.
+WR and SP.

+ENGL 426, 427.
+Major Figures in Drama.
+Extended study in the work of from one to three major English or American dramatists.
+May be repeated for credit when the topic changes.
 3 credits.
 WR and SP.